Sonning Common Primary School

 Playing Fortnite

-Fortnite is a popular strategy survival game combines Minecraft style resource collecting and building with team based survival shooting games.
-The main action is shooting and attacking with melee weapons, but players can also work with other players online.
-We would like to remind parents whose children play ‘Fortnite’ to take steps to ensure they’re staying safe online.
+Fortnite is a popular strategy survival game combining Minecraft style resource collecting and building with team based survival shooting games.
 We would also like to remind you that in the UK the Video Standards council rate Fortnite as PEGI 12 for frequent scenes of mild violence.
-It is not suitable for persons under 12 years of age.
+It is not suitable for persons under 12 years of age but if you do allow your children to play please take steps to ensure they’re staying safe online.

 Parent guide to Netflix